greg2451/parallel-sort-implementation/REPORT.md

 ### Parallelization

 The parallelization of the algorithm is done by using threads or processes to sort the two sublists in parallel.
 The idea is that if the two sublists are sorted in parallel, then the total time to sort the list will be the time to sort the largest sublist, plus the time to sort the smallest sublist.
 This is because the time to sort the largest sublist will be the bottleneck of the algorithm, and the time to sort the smallest sublist will be negligible.
-However, contrarily to merge sort, quicksort does not assure you that the two sublists will have the same size.
+However, contrarily to merge sort, quicksort does not guarantee that the two sublists will have the same size.
 Therefore, one thread or process might have a much larger workload than the other.
 It is all the more important to choose a good pivot, so that the two sublists have the same size.

 ### Smart partitioning